Each handle is about 0.6875″ deep.

 The more crudely-painted beast has a shorter tail than its companion and two somewhat more substantial feet placed reasonably apart under its belly.
 I assume its face was similar, but much detail has been lost due to an unfortunately-placed chip.
 On its back and below its tail the painting is casually and indistinctly drawn..
 There appears to be the outline of a long black crescent on its back, but this is submerged in the red paint of its body and is difficult to discern.
 Above, between the body and the tail, a long red form emerges and becomes detached form the beast’s back.
 Otherwise the two beasties are similar.

-The Allan Cooke Collection at the Museum of the West (Scottsdale) contains a curious canteen that Ed Wade identifies as by Nampeyo.
+The second depiction of this beast is on a jar in the Allan Cooke Collection at the Museum of the West (Scottsdale).
+The item is a curious canteen that Ed Wade identifies as by Nampeyo.
 Emerging from the apex of the bulbous front is the sculpted head of a bear.
-For our purposes, more importantly, the sides of the canteen are painted with creatures that are almost identical to the creature painted on the two sides of jar 2019-19 (Wade and Cooke, 2022:112).
+More importantly for our purposes, the sides of the canteen are painted with creatures that are almost identical to the creature painted on the two sides of jar 2019-19 (Wade and Cooke, 2022:112).
 The bear canteen is even more eccentric than the Talavera-like jar discussed here, but its interesting that the same odd creature was painted on two eccentric pots.
+However the canteen sold on Ebay is in the traditional shape of a Hopi canteen, though this example was clearly made as a commercial pot small enough to be carried home by a tourist as its size is impractically-small to be used by a Hopi farmer in his field.

 Talavera pottery, decoration

-I’m not sure how to place jar 2019-19 into a history of Hopi/Tewa ceramics or the work of Nampeyo.
-Previous to vase 2019-19 I had not seen Nampeyo or any other Hopi potter use three framing lines in a band.
-The only thing essentially Hopi about the jar are the traditional spirit-breaks in these bands.
-However, Nampeyo did not usually indicate spirit breaks in her framing lines.
+I’m not sure how to place jar 2019-19 into a history of Hopi/Tewa ceramics.
+Previous to vase 2019-19 I had not seen any Hopi potter use three framing lines in a band.

 The pot was made during the time that Nampeyo demonstrated her craft at The Hopi House at the Grand Canyon, 1905 and 1907.
 There, for the first time, she was exposed to creative crafts outside of her own culture and she absorbed these images into her own fertile imagination and experimented with these new ideas.
 The results often seem quirky to us (cf. 2014-17), but Nampeyo was simply playing with form and paint.
 One result is vase 2019-19.
 The shape is Mexican Talevera because Nampeyo saw such a vase in Grand Canyon gift shops and wanted to try the form.
 The three-part banding mimics the framing lines on Talevera ware, the line breaks thrown in on a whim.
 (Why not?)
 The design layout of an animal flaked by flowers is a typical Talavera decoration; the uneven placement an indication that Nampeyo was focused on the process of creation and not concerned with the outcome.